Marzogh/SPIMemory/README.md

 //Wakes chip from low power state.
 <hr>
 ##### Error codes explained
 	- 0x00	SUCCESS 			Operation successful.
 	- 0x01	CALLBEGIN			Please make sure .begin() has been called in setup().
 	- 0x02	UNKNOWNCHIP		Unknown chip manufacturer.
 	- 0x03	UNKNOWNCAP		Unknown chip capacity.
 	- 0x04	CHIPBUSY			Chip busy.
 	- 0x05	OUTOFBOUNDS		Address out of bounds.
 Please check if .begin() has been called in setup().
 	- 0x06	CANTENWRITE		Unable to _writeEnable.
 Check wiring/chip.
 	- 0x07	OUTOFMEM			Pagenumber outside maximum.
 	- 0x08	OUTOFPAGE			Offset is outside page.
+	- 0x09	NOSUSPEND   	Unable to suspend operation
+	- 0x0A	UNSUPPORTED 	This function is not supported by the current flash chip.
+	- 0x0B	ERRORCHKFAIL	The Write function has failed error check.
+	- 0x0C	NORESPONSE		The flash chip is not responding.
+Check your wiring.
+	- 0xFE	UNKNOWNERROR	Unknown error.
+Please raise issue at http://www.github.com/Marzogh/SPIFlash/issues with the details of what your were doing when this error occurred
 <hr>
 ##### Deprecated functions